devexpat/Simple-Hack-Use-multipple-mongodb-databases-in-a-nodejs-express-mongodb-application/README.md

 # Simple-Hack-Use-multipple-mongodb-databases-in-a-nodejs-express-mongodb-application
-This video explains / demonstrate how can we integrate multipple mongodb instances in a nodejs + express app.So we can provide different mongodb database based on different requests.
+https://www.youtube.com/watch?v=RkY3MNG63SM ->youtube video explains / demonstrate how we can integrate multipple mongodb instances in a nodejs + express app.So we can provide different mongodb database based on different http requests.

 Please leave a like and subscribe to https://www.youtube.com/channel/UC7pf5V7hu-QfYJBAucVjaGQ channel for more interesting programming solutions related to MEAN Stack and LAMP Stack.